dalenewman/Transformalize.Transform.Jint/README.md

 ### Overview

-This adds js, javascript, and jint transforms to Transformalize using [Jint](https://github.com/sebastienros/jint).
+This adds a `jint` (javascript) transform to Transformalize using [Jint](https://github.com/sebastienros/jint).
 It is a plug-in compatible with Transformalize 0.3.3-beta.

 Build the Autofac project and put it's output into Transformalize's *plugins* folder.